 But this was effectively a lie.
 Everyone knew the system was designed–formally or informally–to exclude African-Americans.
 The Supreme Court implicitly recognized as much in Cassell v.
 Texas, 339 U.S. 282 (1950), when it reversed a murder conviction on the ground that blacks were excluded from the grand jury.
 One year later, in Sheperd v.
 Florida, 341 U.S. 50 (1951), the Supreme Court cited Cassell to reverse the convictions in the first Groveland trial.
 Justices Jackson and Frankfurter wrote a concurring opinion saying they would have reversed based on the failure to remedy prejudicial pretrial publicity of the defendants’ alleged confessions.

 The story of the Groveland trial also teaches a related fundamental point about the law.
 Formal rights under the law mean nothing if judges and juries don’t sincerely enforce them.
 When a judge refuses to allow defense lawyers to call to the stand the physician who examined the alleged rape victim, the Equal Protection Clause has not done the defendant much good.
 When a jury convicts three African-American men based on community outrage and racism, not on solid evidence, the Due Process Clause hasn’t given the defendants much comfort.
 Favoritism and prejudice on an individual level can make a mockery of even the best-designed institutions.

 But these points are way too abstract.
 At its core, Devil in the Grove is great story-telling.
 And it really happened.
 Hollywood couldn’t make this stuff up.

 Zach Wolfe is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn has offices in Austin, Houston, and The Woodlands.
+His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
 These are his opinions, not the opinions of his firm or clients.